What is a Puja?

 Regular Pujas at JBCL

-This lunchtime puja on Mondays lasts about 25 mins and involves a visualisation of Tara and chanting praises to the 21 emanations of Tara.
+This puja involves a visualisation of Tara and chanting praises to the 21 emanations of Tara.
 Tara represents the buddhas compassionate action, particularly helpful for a Buddhist Centre like ours, to remove obstacles to our stability and growth as well as removal of ones own spiritual obstacles.
-We were recently advised by Lama Dagri Rinpoche to do this practice for the Centre, and also to purchase 21 statues which we have now done and will arrive at the Centre in the next few months.
+We were recently advised by Lama Dagri Rinpoche to do this practice for the Centre, and also to purchase 21 statues which we have now done and you’ll see displayed at the front of the main room.

 The practice of Medicine Buddha, the Supreme Healer (or Sangye Menla in Tibetan) is not only a very powerful method for healing and increasing healing potential both for oneself and others, but also for overcoming the inner sickness of attachment, hatred, and ignorance.